blaze-project/blaze-project.github.io/docs/README.md

 <div class="home-para">
   <div class="para-title">Cooperators</div>
   <div class="para-text">
-    Blaze currently has some users and contributors.
-You are invited to join the list by emailing blaze@kwai.com.
+    Auron currently has some users and contributors.
+You are invited to join the list by emailing auron@kwai.com.
   </div>
   <div class="partners-container">
     <div class="partners">